Thurnham Glasson School was built in 1833 for the benefit of the children living around the Dock and in the farms around

 A major change was in 2005 when the derelict School House was given to the Governing Body by the local Parochial Church Council.
 The old house is now an administration area and for the first time in its history the school gained a staff room.
 The old office has been converted into a library and quiet area.
 In 2007 a link corridor was built between the School House and the main building bringing both parts of the school together.

 In 2013 we added an additional outdoor classroom for use by the Infants which joins on to the early years play area for continuous provision for all infant children.

 In early 2018, we secured funding to go ahead with some extensive building work in the old school house.
-The work began over the summer break and has transformed the offices, staff room and reception area.
+The work commenced over the summer break and has transformed the offices, staff room and reception area.
 Not only has this given the school a more modern feel, it has also improved security for both children and staff.
-The major part of the building work has been completed (as of January 2019) but there are still fixtures, fittings and decorating to be completed across the spring term.
-We are very much looking forward to seeing it completed!

 We enjoy close links with the Church and local community which puts our school firmly in the heart of the village (if not physically!)